Natal kicks of compact objects: Theoretical models of kicks from supernovae

 \section{Theoretical models of kicks from supernovae}

-In this section, we present various theoretical models for the origin of the kick.
-Subsection 2.1 is mostly devoted to potential mechanisms that can produce NS kicks and recent quantitative results from modern supernova simulations.
-Black holes are discussed separately in Section 2.2.
-Many of the considerations on neutron star kicks also apply to BHs, so Section 2.2 focuses on the most salient differences in the BH case, backed up by a review of recent simulation results.
+In this part of the review, we present various theoretical models for the origin of the kick.
+Section 2.1 is mostly devoted to potential mechanisms that can produce NS kicks and recent quantitative results from modern supernova simulations.
+BHs are discussed separately in Section 2.2.
+Many of the considerations on NS kicks also apply to BHs, so Section 2.2 focuses on the most salient differences in the BH case, backed up by a review of recent simulation results.

 We open the section with a brief historical introduction.